yeokm1/coders-dvorak-regular-keypad/README.md

 ###Mac

 1) Install [Ukelele](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele)
 2) Open the `.keylayout` file you wist to modify.
+You may wish to change the keyboard type to view the keypad.
+View -> Keyboard Type -> Third party.

 You should see something like this:

 ![Screen](images/mac-prod-dvorak-main.png)